curationexperts/laevigata/README_embargoes.md

 ## Embargoes in Laevigata do not follow the normal Hyrax / Samvera pattern

+I wonder what proportion of this file remains truthy? - Max, March 15, 2021

 Although Laevigata makes use of `hydra-access-controls` and uses the `Embargoable` module, its behavior departs significantly from the usual pattern.

 In Laevigata the expected embargo behavior is: